Mummers Parade: Fancies

 Members with some small floats strut in elaborate costumes to music provided by a live band.
 Prizes are awarded to individuals, trios, juveniles and captains.

-String Bands
+String bands

 String bands provide elaborate performances.
 Limited to unamplified strings, reeds, and percussion, string bands feature banjos, saxophones (alto, tenor, baritone and bass), accordions, double basses, drums, glockenspiels and occasionally violins in musical arrangements tied to a theme presented by the captain, beautiful costumes and props (some people call them floats).
 Historically, string bands performed mostly in military-drill formations.
 Harrowgate (now Uptown) String Band's first-prize-winning railroad tunes with Broadway-style dance in 1976 changed that.
 String-band performances are now the most elaborate of the parade, outdone only by the fancy brigades indoor performances.
 These bands come from all over Philadelphia and the surrounding areas.
+With the move of the Fancy Brigades to become indoor theatrical presentations, the band displays today constitute the finale of the morning parade.

 The participant string bands include the following: